alenkis/functional-programming-typescript-book/content/chapter3.md

 declare function formatName(name: Nullable<string>): Nullable<string>;
 ```

-Of course, now we've created another problem because we have to do the same to `countLetters` and any other function in this chain, making our code a lot less type safe and we've also increased function coupling.
+Of course, now we've created another problem because we have to do the same to `countLetters` and any other function in this chain, making our code a lot less type safe.
+We've also increased coupling between these functions.
 Type signature of `formatName` shouldn't reflect possibly missing data, that's the concern of `getName` function.

 ## Option